MaazMS/versioncontrol/create_branch/README.md

 ## Show branch
 1. **git branch**
 1. It shows all branches for current github repository.

+* Note : when create new branches in a local repository and enter **git branch** it not shows branches and their name.
+* solution once we create a branch locally use **git add** and **git commit** to add and commit some things after branches
+name show.